 North Branch Meeting is offering a series of webinars.
 Each will focus on a different issue that is of current concern based on Quaker beliefs in Simplicity, Peace, Integrity, Equalitiy, and Sustainability.

-What we will be talking about:
+What we were be talking about:

 Description: Join us for a fascinating, educational discussion about issues of social justice affecting transgender people.